 Access LoginPress Settings

-Note: Here, we assume that you’ve already installed and activated LoginPress free to your WordPress.
+Note: We assume you’ve already installed and activated LoginPress on your WordPress site.
 If not, see our detailed guide on How to Install And Activate LoginPress (Free).

 You’ll be taken to the following screen: